fergd/fergdblog/_posts/2017-06-25-2015-Ford-Transit-Connect-Review.md

 <img src="http://res.cloudinary.com/fergd/image/upload/v1498705907/fergdblog/IMG_20170625_101848.jpg" alt="2015 Ford Transit Connect">
 <figcaption>My 2015 Ford Transit Connect.</figcaption>
 </figure>
 I’m a designer who likes to document things.
 I figured I’d document my experience with my new car.
 I understand this is a review of a used vehicle, but it’s new enough to justify this piece.
 I’d also love to spread the Transit love to my other designer peeps in a similar stage of life.
-As one of my designer buddies said, “This is an artist’s car!”.
+As one of my designer friends said, “This is an artist’s car!”.

 ## Specs
 <dl>